LeudiX/simple-hospital-on-call-management-system/Readme.md

--Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated -*DONE* Add a mass removal for users management
--Check mass removal action message not showing in UI -Add links to Common and Urgency services for authenticated and enrolled users only -Check Vital Signs validation when creating a new consultation by doctor
+-Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated -*DONE* Add a mass removal for users management -*DONE*Check mass removal action message not showing in UI -*DONE*Add links to Common and Urgency services for authenticated and enrolled users only -Check Vital Signs validation when creating a new consultation by doctor -Solve issue when trying to submit a logout form already outside a session (JS issue) -Change consultation_type choie from Regular to Common choice and migrate